avocadoxD0/RnD-Project/README.md

 ## Simulation & Validation
 - Physics-based simulation of robotic arms in PyBullet
 - Real-time state visualization in RViz
 - Evaluation of system response, force tracking, and stability

----

-## Repository Structure